D'Alembert's Dream

-Diderot didn't give a name to the ensemble of the three dialogues, but they are traditionally referred to by the name of the second and longest dialogue, D'Alembert's Dream.
+Diderot did not give a name to the ensemble of the three dialogues, but they are traditionally referred to by the name of the second and longest dialogue, d'Alembert's Dream.

-D'Alembert's Dream was one Diderot's favorite works, and has been thought of as one of his most important philosophical texts.
+d'Alembert's Dream was one of Diderot's favorite works, and has been thought of as one of his most important philosophical texts.
 In the dialogues, Diderot is at the zenith of his development of materialist theories.
 It is here that he introduces his theory on life and nature, indicating that matter is not fixed but, on the contrary, subject to evolution.
 Each species in existence transforms itself and gives birth to a new species.

-He would later create a special version for his patroness, Catherine II of Russia, replacing certain character's names.
+He would later create a special version for his patroness, Catherine II of Russia, replacing certain characters' names.